Nutrition Support for GLP-1 Weight Loss Protocols - How to Minimize GLP-1 Side Effects

 HERE’S WHAT’S MISSING:

 Cardiometabolic markers include markers like blood pressure, HbA1c, and lipid markers (cholesterol, triglycerides).
-For someone who is not at severe or even moderate risk for a cardiac event, these markers can be addressed more effectively by addressing early signs of metabolic dysfunction.
+For someone who is not at severe or even moderate risk for a cardiac event, these markers can be improved more effectively by addressing early signs of metabolic dysfunction.
 A GLP-1 might stabilize those numbers while actively taking a GLP-1, but it all falls apart once you discontinue the GLP-1 and have made no changes to your diet or lifestyle.

 Early signs of metabolic dysfunction include: